 Reburial is a key focal area for HAD, and a topic attracting interest within the political, heritage, archaeological and museum communities.
 Reburial is now being supported as a realistic option by many museum and other heritage professionals.
-HAD aims to instigate dialogue with all UK museums housing ancestors, in order to discuss ideas, plans and strategies for the future.
+Long term, HAD aims to instigate dialogue with all UK museums housing ancestors, in order to discuss ideas, plans and strategies for the future.

-HAD recognises that it is seldom possible to rebury ancestors in the place of their interment and exhumation.
+HAD recognises that it is seldom possible to rebury ancestors in the exact place of their interment and exhumation.
 Further, HAD accepts that it is not always possible to have certainty about the ancestors’ original funereal intent or interment.
 Nevertheless, HAD asserts the importance of returning the ancestors to a state of rest: allowing the dead to rest in peace.

 Where reburial is not the chosen option, HAD aims to encourage the return of ancestors, from distant museums or storerooms, to the area where they were exhumed or as close as is feasible.
 Where reburial is not chosen, HAD aims to encourage the development of mausolea, in other words, respectfully designed places where the dead can find peace, but remain accessible for scientific, educational and spiritual reasons, or until reburial becomes possible.

 In almost every case, however, return to the earth is considered the ideal solution through the process of secure reburial.
 HAD aims to work to help this option become more acceptable and more available, in accordance with the guidance outlined in its Reburial Handbook.

 Original : 2009

 Updated : 2017